Skip to Main Content

 As AI Tools like ChatGPT have gained widespread notoriety and utility, it can be wise for professors to directly address how it should be used in their course.
 Should it never be consulted?
 Only used in research and not writing?
 Only be used for light editing?
 Used in anyway the student deems useful?
 Different classes will require distinct policies.
 Professors can reduce uncertainty and pave a level playing field by making their classes' policies towards AI Tool explicit by addressing it directly in the syllabi.

-If you a course where AI Tools has distinct applications other than aiding in essay writing- such as Visual Arts or Computing Science, it may be worthwhile to discuss how the policy relates to your type of coursework specifically.
+If you have a course where AI Tools have distinct applications other than aiding in essay writing- such as Visual Arts or Computing Science, it may be worthwhile to discuss how the policy relates to your type of coursework specifically.

 For some sample Syllabus language on ChatGPT and AI Tools, feel free to consult the samples from other universities below: